benzid-wael/salati/README.md

 ### High Latitude Rule

-Rule to adjust Fajr/Isha prayer time, we will fallback to this method when we end with invalid prayer times 🔜
+Rule to adjust Fajr/Isha prayer time, we will fall back to this method when we end with invalid prayer times 🔜

 | Value | Description |
 | ----- | ----------- |